 To rename the suffix of several files, the method is similar to the one used for the prefixes.
 As before, indicate the prefix and add as many “/” characters as there are letters to delete:

 To rename the suffix with a new string.

 rename "*suffix1.txt" "*suffix2.txt"

-4. How to rename several files without parenthesis ?
+4. How to rename files in batch to remove parenthesis ?

 - file Copy.txt